humdrum-tools/humdrum-documentation/guide/ch02/index.md

 <span class="rep">kern</span>, pitches are encoded with the appropriate
 accidental, even if the accidental is specified in a key-signature or is present earlier in the same measure.
-Hence the explicit encoding of all occurrences of B-flats in Example 2.2.
+Hence the explicit encoding of all occurrences of B-flats in Example&nbsp;2.2.

 All pitches are encoded as absolute pitches.
 In <span class="rep">kern</span>, even transposing instruments are always